 - Level 45: This is entirely up to what version of crowd control is best suited to a particular situation.

 - Level 60: The first DPS talent.
 Force of Nature is the strongest single-target DPS talent and is very flexible in timing.
-Both of the others looks stronger on multiple targets, with Incarnation likely winning in practice due to the ability to control it.
+It does not get stronger on multiple targets, however (it actually gets slightly weaker since the Treants can be confused when a target dies).
+Incarnation is also good, and is a strong choice when you need a controlled burst or want to multi-DoT or AoE heavily.

 - Level 90: The second DPS talent.
-Heart of the Wild outpaces Nature's Vigil for average DPS, and Nature's Vigil having only a 10% damage boost means it doesn't get too much better due to timer stacking.
+Heart of the Wild outpaces Nature's Vigil for average DPS, and Nature's Vigil having only a 12% damage boost means it doesn't get too much better due to timer stacking.
+HotW also gives you a very strong raid cooldown in the form of HotW-Tranquility.
 Dream of Cenarius competes with HotW on paper, but it extends your Eclipse cycle and is heavily disrupted by movement.

 - Eclipse.
 The base Eclipse bonus is 15%, and the 15% from Total Eclipse stacks on top of that.
 The damage bonus is multiplicative.
 Spells provide Eclipse energy when they complete, and in a change from Cataclysm, the subsequent queued spell will now be correctly affected by entering/exiting Eclipse.
 If your Mastery rating changes during the Eclipse, the damage bonus changes dynamically.